-3 Forecasting methodologies are available for each publication, and centralised at the following address: http://aemo.com.au/Electricity/National-Electricity-Market-NEM/Planning-and-forecasting/Inputs-Assumptions-and-Methodologies.
+3 At http://aemo.com.au/Electricity/National-Electricity-Market-NEM/Planning-and-forecasting/Inputs-Assumptions-and-Methodologies.

-2. Gas model
+2 Gas model

 2.1 Model description

 The GSOO model is an energy supply model that simulates daily gas supply and demand balances over the 20-year timeframe.
 The model uses linear programming techniques to calculate the least-cost gas supply to demand centres, subject to different infrastructure and operational constraints: